martinhaggren/aws-cn-workshop/README.md

 # Edument AWS Workshop
-This is the repository for the sample application implemented during the internal Edument workshop __Cloud Native Application Development with AWS Container Services__.
+This is the repository for the sample application implemented during the Edument workshop __Cloud Native Application Development with AWS Container Services__.

 See `EXERCISES.md` for the list of exercises.